This lesson is in the early stages of development (Alpha version)

 There are multiple storage/filesystems options available for you to do your work.
 The most common are:

-Here’s a synopsis of filesystems on Hawk in Cardiff:
+Here’s a synopsis of filesystems on Falcon in Cardiff:

 Name Path Default Quota Disk Size Backed Up Filesystem